USNS Comfort hospital ship arrives in New York harbor amid coronavirus outbreak

 The USNS Comfort has arrived at the front lines of the coronavirus fight in the United States.

-The Navy hospital ship, which contains 1,000 beds, a dozen operating rooms, a medical laboratory, a pharmacy and more sailed into New York City harbor on Monday after departing from Virginia over the weekend.
+The Navy hospital ship, which contains 1,000 beds, a dozen operating rooms, a medical laboratory, a pharmacy and more, sailed into New York City harbor on Monday after departing from Virginia over the weekend.

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE

+“There she is," New York Gov. Andrew Cuomo said as the ship docked at Manhattan's Pier 90.

+“If there is ever a time that we need to work together it is today," he added.
+"The president is right – this is a war.
+And what does this nation do when it’s at war?
+It comes together and it acts as one.”

-The White House said the 1,200 “doctors, nurses, anesthesiologists, x-ray technicians, orderlies, and other medical staff” on board the vessel “will augment and support New York City’s medical community and conserve hospital capacity by treating some non-COVID-19 patients.”
+The White House said the 1,200 “doctors, nurses, anesthesiologists, X-ray technicians, orderlies and other medical staff” on board the vessel “will augment and support New York City’s medical community and conserve hospital capacity by treating some non-COVID-19 patients.”

+“We are going to be able to do the life-saving work right now,” New York City Mayor Bill de Blasio said Monday, noting that “750 beds will be put into play immediately to relieve the pressure on our hospital system.”

 It’s not the first time the USNS Comfort has been in New York City.
 The Navy said it was deployed there a day after the September 11, 2001, terrorist attacks and spent three weeks aiding first responders at Ground Zero.